wombleton/gitlaw-nz/acts/P/Postal Services Act 1998.md

     (3) If the court is satisfied that the postal article that was the subject of the prosecution should be restored to a person other than the person convicted, it may so direct.

-    (4) Any person aggrieved by an order made under subsection (1) for the forfeiture of any postal article may (whatever the amount involved) appeal from that order in the manner provided by the [Summary Proceedings Act 1957][110], and, until the appeal is determined or abandoned, the order is suspended and must not be carried into effect.
+    (4) Any person aggrieved by an order made under subsection (1) for the forfeiture of any postal article may (whatever the amount involved) appeal from that order in the manner provided by [subpart 4][111] of Part 6 of the Criminal Procedure Act 2011, and, until the appeal is determined or abandoned, the order is suspended and must not be carried into effect.

-    Compare: 1993 No 94 [ss 136][111], [137][112]
+    Compare: 1993 No 94 [ss 136][112], [137][113]

+    Section 8(4): amended, on 1 July 2013, by [section 413][105] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 9 No action to lie